Job Role: Policy & Research

 The post holder will develop and deliver a research and evaluative framework for PlayBoard and its practice programmes to help advance the organisation’s strategic aims and objectives.

-As a key member of the staff team, the Research Officer shall be responsible for PlayBoard’s research and evaluation agenda.
+As a key member of the staff team, the Senior Research Coordinator shall be responsible for PlayBoard’s research and evaluation agenda.

 The post holder will deliver on the following key objectives:

-- Implement a comprehensive OBA evaluative framework for all PlayBoard’s practice programmes to assist the development a robust evidence base for play and playwork.
+- Implement a comprehensive OBA evaluative framework for all PlayBoard’s practice programmes to assist in the of development a robust evidence base for play and playwork.

 - Support the development of public policy in Northern Ireland, helping to build consensus within and beyond the play sector adhering to the principles of the UN Convention on the Rights of the Child.